-- Undergraduate students who are classified as on-campus students may take up to 18 hours of online courses during their degree program.
-Only those on-campus students who are classified as Sophmores or higher can take online courses and no more than two online course may be taken during a semester. - Full-time on-campus students will not be charged additional fees for online courses. - Undergraduate students who are classified as online students may take up to 9 hours of on-campus courses during their degree program.
+- Undergraduate students who are classified as on-campus students and are classified as sophomore or higher can take online courses.
+No more than two online courses may be taken during a semester. - Full-time on-campus students will not be charged additional fees for online courses. - Undergraduate students who are classified as online students may take up to 9 hours of on-campus courses during their degree program.

-Any exceptions to this policy for extreme extenuating circumstances must be approved by the Vice President for Academic Services and online fees may be applicable.
+Any exceptions to this policy for extreme extenuating circumstances must be approved by the Vice President for Academic Services and on-campus / online fees may be applicable.